INTEGRATION PSYCHOTHERAPY

 So much of how we think, feel, and interact with ourselves and the world around us comes from what rests here in the depths of the unconscious and subconscious mind, and deep within the tissues of our body.

-Integration Psychotherapy seeks to gently access these deeper, hidden layers to recover the wholeness at the core of who you are.
+Integration Psychotherapy seeks to gently access these deeper, hidden layers to recover the wholeness at the core of who we are.